tencentyun/intlcloud-documents/yehe_doc/云数据库 TencentDB/云数据库 MySQL/操作指南/备份与回档/备份数据库_intl_en.md

 No. However, you can reduce the backup frequency and delete manual backups no longer used via the [TencentDB for MySQL console](https://console.cloud.tencent.com/cdb) to lower the capacity usage.

 #### 4. How can I reduce the backup capacity costs?
-- Delete manual backups that are no longer used (you can log in to the [TencentDB for MySQL console](https://console.cloud.tencent.com/cdb), click an instance ID/name to access the instance’s management page, and delete manual backups on the **Backup and Restore** tab).
+- Delete manual backups that are no longer used (you can log in to the [TencentDB for MySQL console](https://console.cloud.tencent.com/cdb), click an instance ID to access the instance’s management page, and delete manual backups on the **Backup and Restore** tab).
 - Reduce the frequency of automatic data backup for non-core businesses (you can adjust the backup cycle and retention period in the console, and the frequency should be at least twice a week).
 >?The [rollback feature](https://intl.cloud.tencent.com/document/product/236/7276) relies on the backup cycle and retention days of data backups and log backups (binlog).
 Rollback will be affected if you reduce the automatic backup frequency and retention period.
 Please select the parameters as needed.
 >